 “Away with Rum,” Temperance Union (Aussie Band)

-Christmas cakes and fruitcakes, as well as the fruited breads so widespread throughout England, benefitted from cooks’ hard-earned knowledge about the fermentation process.
+Christmas cakes and fruitcakes, as well as the fruited breads so widespread throughout England, benefited from cooks’ hard-earned knowledge about the fermentation process.
 The breads mated with yeast and rose to great heights.
+Not so the cakes.

 But the most ingenious technique came with pouring alcohol over fruitcakes, thereby assisting in the preservation of those door-stoppers so loathed by most modern eaters.
 A form of pickling, actually.
 But, as you will see below, somehow fruitcake got off track here in the United States when Betty Crocker stepped into the kitchen.